CongoPeat/Peatland-mapping/README.md

 **Code**

 The .pro file contains the IDL code to run the Maximum Likelihood model of peatland extent in ENVI software (L3Harris Geospatial, IDL 8.7.3 and ENVI 5.5.3).
-If using this code, please also cite: Dargie et al., 2017.
+If using this code, please also cite: Dargie et al. (2017).
 Age, extent and carbon storage of the central Congo Basin peatland complex. *Nature* 542, 86–90.

 To run, create an input folder (specified under 'infolderpath') that contains five separate .csv files with lat/lon combinations only, for each of the five landcover classes used.
 Also create an empty output folder (specified under 'outfolderpath') to store the output files.